dvatvani/cookiecutter-poetry/README.md

 This is a fork of [fpgmaas' project](https://github.com/fpgmaas/cookiecutter-poetry) with the same name.
 The key changes implemented in this project compared to the original are:

 - Use of justfile instead of Makefile to streamline common dev tasks
+- Projects created with this template use the [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) rather than the flat layout used in the original project.

 ---